 Play and Train is a non-profit social business, Spanish NGO born in 2008 and declared of public interest in 2012.

-Values of Play and Train are responsibility, commitment, professionalism, team work and progress.
+The values of Play and Train are responsibility, commitment, professionalism, team work and progress.
 Its primary objective is to help people with an impairment and their families to have the same rights and opportunities in practicing, learning and training all kind of leisure and sports activities, regardless of their capacity, gender and age.